Vinit2401/Mutate_Multi-FASTA/README.md

 ## How to Use

 1. **Download Input Files**:
-   - Download the `influenza.fasta.gz` file from the provided NCBI link.
+   - Download the `influenza.fna.gz` file from the provided NCBI link.
    - Ensure the `bed_file.bed` is available in your current working directory.

 2. **Run the main.py script**: